 To broaden her knowledge, Frankie has gone ahead to obtain a Diploma in CBT, NLP, Coaching & leadership.
 As a trainee member of UKCP (United Kingdom Council of Psychotherapist), IARTA (International Association of Relational Transactional Analysis) and EATA (European Association of Transactional Analysis), Frankie works in accordance with the Ethical Framework and Professional Guidelines from these organisations.
 This includes undergoing professional supervision in her work and continual professional development.

 Frankie has vast experience of working with various Charity Organisations and has used her therapeutic framework to work with individuals presenting with various issues such as addiction problems, domestic abuse, and mental health issues such as anxiety, depression, personality disorder, PTSD, OCD, eating disorder etc.

-For over 15years, Frankie worked with St Mungo’s as a Substance Misuse and Mental Health Specialist and Brief Intervention Officer providing individual work, therapeutic support group and crisis intervention.
+For over 15years, Frankie worked with St Mungo’s as a Substance Misuse and Mental Health Specialist and Brief Intervention Officer providing individual work, therapeutic support groups and crisis intervention.

-Frankie uses relational approach to help individual reflect on core values such as respect, inclusiveness, honesty, compassion, and humility.
-Frankie’s relational humanistic approach emphasises on therapeutic relationship and she demonstrates skills such as empathy, compassion, non-judgemental attitude, and she pays attention to individual inner strength.
+Frankie uses a relational approach to help individuals reflect on core values such as respect, inclusiveness, honesty, compassion, and humility.
+Frankie’s relational humanistic approach emphasises on therapeutic relationships, and she demonstrates skills such as empathy, compassion, non-judgemental attitude, and she pays attention to individual inner strength.
 She also demonstrates sensitivity to spirituality and diversity.
-She uses the core concepts of Transactional Analysis to help individual and groups to reflect and build more effective communication skills for better relationship, with the core believe that we all have the capability to change, grow, and have a healthy interaction with each other.
+She uses the core concepts of Transactional Analysis to help individuals and groups to reflect and build more effective communication skills for a better relationship, with the core belief that we all have the capability to change, grow, and have a healthy interaction with each other.

 Dr Hannah Rogers (Bsc (hons) Pg Dip, DClinPsy)